kdufera/node-order-entery-system/README.md

 # Instruction

-* mongoDBis required for this project
+* mongoDB is required for this project
     * run 'mongod'

 * Clone the repo and install NPM libraries